telerik/winforms-docs/controls/heatmap/getting-started.md

 # Getting Started with WinForms HeatMap

 This article shows how you can start using **RadHeatMap**.
 Just drag a RadHeatMap from the toolbox and drop it onto the form.
-Then, you can define a sample data and bind the control:
+Then, you can define sample data and bind the control:

 ![WinForms RadHeatMap Getting Started](images/heatmap-getting-started001.png)